 Ebenezer Church on Filton Avenue was originally Brethren, but is now Evangelical.
 It dates from circa 1936, and has a partnership with St. James Christian Fellowship in Lockleaze.
 Another view.
 ST 60178 77403.
 Both © Carole Sage (2016).
 Link.

 Eden Grove Methodist Church.
 Opened in 1931, it was founded by Brookland Chapel in St. Werburgh's, and it has the organ from the demolished Milk Street Methodist Chapel in central Bristol.
 Another view.
 ST 60001 78103.
 Both © Carole Sage (2016).
 Link.

 Faith Life Church (Pentecostal) on Allfoxton Road, Ashley Vale.
 This was built as a Catholic Church in 1982, originally with a dedication to St. Maximilian Kolbe.
 St. Edith Stein and the Holocaust Martyrs were later added to the dedication.
 Carole thinks that the change of hands happened relatively recently.
+The congregation had previously met in Easton Leisure Centre (for which, see the Easton page).
 ST 60336 75430. © Carole Sage (2016).